 There are a lot of myths which have insidiously become part of the legend of Michael Brown story which has been reinforced by a police investigative bias towards one of their own and then by media outlets not doing a minimal level of due diligent fact checking.
 A lot of what occurred in Ferguson, MO on 8/9/14 when a Black, unarmed, older teenager, Michael Brown who was fatally shot by the White Police Officer Darren Wilson has been inaccurately reported on by the media.
 These distortions continue to be repeated as in today’s (3/6/15) NY Times article regarding the Ferguson DOJ report.

 With my fact checking, I, at least, made an effort to read all the eye witness and expert witness testimonies.
 Many incorrect facts of mythical proportions have even permeated the DOJ report explaining in part why they did not charge Police Officer Darren Wilson.
 Because the standard of proof to successfully prosecute a federal hate crime case is so high, he probably would not have been charged in any event.
-However, when the correct facts are brought forth in the wrongful death civil suit filed by Michael Brown’s family or by some other way, there is going to a lot of explaining to do by the media.
+However, when the correct facts are brought forth in the wrongful death civil suit filed by Michael Brown’s family or by some other way, I hope the truth will prevail.